nachocaru/xaprb.com/content/blog/2008-01-12-more-progress-on-high-performance-mysql-second-edition.md

   Extending MySQL
   Alternatives to MySQL</pre>

-The thing that makes me the happiest right now is that we&#8217;re clearly going to make it.
+The thing that makes me the happiest right now is that we're clearly going to make it.
 For a while, there was just so much work left to do that it was impossible to estimate how much.
 (Ask my wife: I was wrong many times when she asked how long it would take me to finish a chapter).
-I also didn&#8217;t know how much revision would be necessary, which is very scary; revising takes about four times as long as writing a first draft, by my reckoning.
+I also didn't know how much revision would be necessary, which is very scary; revising takes about four times as long as writing a first draft, by my reckoning.
 At this point, the remaining work is much smaller, and much easier to estimate.
-And now I no longer flip-flop daily between &#8220;I think we can, I think we can&#8221; and &#8220;please don&#8217;t ask, because I don&#8217;t know and I want a vacation.&#8221;
+And now I no longer flip-flop daily between "I think we can, I think we can" and "please don't ask, because I don't know and I want a vacation."

 Subversion shows me that Peter has the Security chapter locked right now.
-This one is not a huge one, and [Arjen Lentz][3] has already reviewed it as well, so I don&#8217;t expect it to be a huge amount of work to revise.
-After that, it&#8217;s minor chapters and appendices.
+This one is not a huge one, and [Arjen Lentz][3] has already reviewed it as well, so I don't expect it to be a huge amount of work to revise.
+After that, it's minor chapters and appendices.
 (We might actually convert the chapters on Server Status and Tools into appendices, since they got cannibalized when we realized their material fit better elsewhere.
-They also don&#8217;t have a very chapter-ish feel; they feel more like appendices).
-We&#8217;ve added a few more appendices, including one on EXPLAIN and one on debugging server and storage-engine locking problems.
+They also don't have a very chapter-ish feel; they feel more like appendices).
+We've added a few more appendices, including one on EXPLAIN and one on debugging server and storage-engine locking problems.
 These are all great reference material.

 See you at the conference in April!